Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Condobolin has 127 active public transport stops offering a mix of train and bus services.
-These stops are served by 20 different routes that together facilitate 277 weekly passenger trips.
+These are covered by 20 routes providing 277 weekly passenger trips in total.
 Residents enjoy excellent transport accessibility, with an average distance of 189 meters to the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car is the dominant mode of transport at 90%, while 7% walk.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport